-If you’re married, the rules haven’t changed: A single, solid-color or two-tone band, nothing ornate, on your ring finger.
+If you’re married, the wedding band rules haven’t changed: A single, solid-color or two-tone band, nothing ornate, on your ring finger.

 However, outside of wedding bands, you’ve got more freedom, in terms of details, stones, metals, and size.
 Go large and chunky, find something textured, or have it center around a single stone.
-Whatever you do, keep it to one per hand, and never wear it on your ringer finger.
+Whatever you do, keep it to one per hand.

 Forget about quirky-patterned ties.
 Among all traditional pieces of men’s jewelry, cufflinks are the statement makers.

 Of course, purely from a practical perspective, nothing’s flashy about them: You put them on whenever you wear a French cuff dress shirt or anything with double cuffs.

 Yet, their small yet gleaming presence catches the eye, especially with polished metal, stone inset, unique shape, or even a pattern.
 Bearing the utmost formal occasions, now’s the chance to have fun with some of the best men’s jewelry – cufflinks.